stevekm/dotfiles/README.md

 # Dotfiles

-This is a repository containing my custom dotfiles and device-independent commands that I include in them.
+This is a repository containing my custom dotfiles and custom commands and terminal settings.
-Right now, I am primarily interested in .bashrc file and .bash_profile.
-In future updates, others may be added.

 # Installation